cerichs/Bsc_Thesis_Instance_segmentation/README.md

 python segment/predict.py --weights /PATH/TO/BEST/WEIGHT/best.pt --img 256 --conf 0.45 --source /PATH/TO/FOLDER/WITH/IMAGES/TO/PREDICT --hide-label --hide-conf --line-thickness 1
 ```

+## <div align="center">Convert COCO to YOLO</div>
 The convert a .json file in COCO format, we recommend using the script by Ultralytics, which has been modified to fit our classes.
 Can be accesed [Here](https://github.com/cerichs/Bsc_Thesis_Instance_segmentation/blob/optimize/YOLO/JSON2YOLO-master/general_json2yolo.py).

-Currently it convers the COCO json file to Classification to convert to Binary classification the following codesnippet has to be changed (line 48-52)
+Currently it converts the COCO json file to Classification to convert to Binary classification the following [codesnippet](https://github.com/cerichs/Bsc_Thesis_Instance_segmentation/blob/99147cf4bc32efdf3554be6aaebd2a6cac800488/YOLO/JSON2YOLO-master/general_json2yolo.py#LL48C17-L52C43) has to be changed (line 48-52)

 ```python
 class_list = [ 1412692,     1412693,   1412694,   1412695,    1412696,     1412697,      1412698,    1412699,     1412700]